Voiceofamerica/voa-fa/README.md

 * NodeJS LTS (Download)[https://nodejs.org/en/]
 * If you have a globally installed version of Cordova, uninstall.
+* Content from `protected.zip`:
   * src/psiphon_config.json
   * static/ADBMobileConfig.json
+* For iOS build/development, install XCode (only available on MacOS)
+* For Android build/development, install [Android Studio](https://developer.android.com/studio/) ([additional setup required](#android-setup))

 ## Quickstart

 To set up:
 * `npm install`
 * `npx cordova prepare`
-> If you encounter plugin installation errors, re-run `npx cordova prepare` until you get no errors
+  - If you encounter plugin installation errors, re-run `npx cordova prepare` until you get no errors
+* If you have the password to `protected.zip`, you can run `npm run protected:unzip` and supply the password when prompted

 To build & run:
 * `npm run start:web` - to run in the browser